Jakub-Ner/Jakub-Ner/src/content/pages/featured-projects.md

 ### [Bore No More](/Jakub-Ner/pipelon/bore-no-more)

-[Pipelon](/Jakub-Ner/pipelon) the biggest project, and also our bachelor thesis, that focuses on creating a C# framework for seamless BCI integration, that facilitates device connection, EEG signal classification, callbacks invocation and **Unity** integration.
+[Pipelon](/Jakub-Ner/pipelon) the biggest project, and also our bachelor thesis, that focuses on creating a **C#** framework for seamless BCI integration, that facilitates device connection, EEG signal classification, callbacks invocation and **Unity** integration.

 ### [Tetris BCI Experiment](https://github.com/PipelonDevs/tetris-bore-no-more)
-Self-contained experiment that enables easy EEG data collection and annotations.
+Self-contained **Unity** experiment that enables easy EEG data collection and annotations.
 Created as part of the [Bore No More](/Jakub-Ner/pipelon/bore-no-more) project

 ### [TowerDefense](https://github.com/PipelonDevs/TowerDefence)
 **Unity** PoC, enhanced by dialogues written with [Ink language](https://www.inklestudios.com/ink/).